GiampietriGonzalo/cities-challenge/README.md

 ### Coordinator Pattern
 ![CoordinatorPattern](./Diagrams/CoordinatorPattern.drawio.png)

+Note: Can be extend to support other types of navigation types like FullScreen and Complex presention screens.

 ### Design Choices

 - **Clean Architecture** separates the app by responsibility, enabling scalable and testable code.